-Led by the Chief and Deputy Chief Censors, Te Mana Whakaatu The Classification Office is organised into groups that work together to inform and empower New Zealanders to watch content in a positive way and safeguard them from harm.
+Led by the Chief and Deputy Chief Censors, Te Mana Whakaatu - Classification Office is organised into groups that empower New Zealanders to view content in a positive way and safeguard them from harm.

 The Chief Censor and Deputy Chief Censor

 The Chief and Deputy Chief Censors are appointed on the recommendation of the Minister of Internal Affairs, with the agreement of the Minister of Women's Affairs and the Minister of Justice.
 The Chief Censor and Deputy Chief Censor form the Board of the Classification Office.

 Caroline Flora, Chief Censor